Chicago Bulls: 2008–10: Beginnings with Rose

-2010–2011: Arrival of Tom Thibodeau and Rose's MVP year
+2010–2011: Arrival of Tom Thibodeau in Rose's MVP season

 Tom Thibodeau coached the Bulls to 62 wins in his first season.

 In early June 2010, Boston Celtics assistant Tom Thibodeau accepted a three-year contract to fill the Bulls' head coaching vacancy.
 He was officially introduced on June 23.
 On July 7, it was revealed that Carlos Boozer of the Utah Jazz had verbally agreed to an $80 million, five-year contract.
-Afterwards, the Bulls traded veteran point guard Kirk Hinrich to the Washington Wizards to create more cap space.
-The Bulls also signed former 76er and Jazz sharpshooter Kyle Korver to a three-year, $15 million contract.
+The Bulls obtained him and Kyle Korver, the latter to a three-year, $15 million contract, from Utah and traded Kirk Hinrich to the Washington Wizards to free up cap space.
 The same day that the Bulls signed Kyle Korver, they signed Turkish All-Star Ömer Aşık.
-After being matched by the Orlando Magic for J. J. Redick, they signed their third free agent from the Jazz in the off-season in shooting guard Ronnie Brewer, traded for former Warrior point guard C.J.
-Watson, and signed former Bucks power forward Kurt Thomas as well as former Spurs player Keith Bogans and former Celtic Brian Scalabrine.
+After being matched by the Orlando Magic for JJ Redick, they signed their third free agent from the Jazz in the off-season in shooting guard Ronnie Brewer, traded for former Golden State Warriors point guard C.J.
+Watson, and signed former Milwaukee Bucks power forward Kurt Thomas as well ex-Spur Keith Bogans and ex-Celtic Brian Scalabrine.

-Rose earned the 2011 NBA MVP Award, thereby becoming the youngest player in NBA history to win it.
-He became the first Bulls player since Michael Jordan to win the award.
-As a team, Chicago finished the regular season with a league-best 62–20 record and clinched the first seed in the Eastern Conference for the first time since 1998.
-The Bulls defeated the Indiana Pacers and the Atlanta Hawks in five and six games, respectively, thereby reaching the Eastern Conference finals for the first time since 1998, and faced the Miami Heat.
+Rose became the NBA's MVP of 2011, thereby becoming the first Bull since Michael Jordan and the youngest player in league history to do so.
+Chicago collectively finished the regular season with a league-best 62–20 record and clinched the first seed in the Eastern Conference for the first time since 1998.
+The Bulls defeated the Pacers and the Hawks in five and six games, respectively, thereby reaching the Eastern Conference finals for the first time since 1998, and faced the Miami Heat.
 After winning the first game of the series, they lost the next four games, ending their season.